AseptSoft Core Documentation

 ↓ A

 Executes the action once right before the step becomes inactive (falling edge).
-Used for cleanup or finalization tasks executed just before transitioning to the next step.

 Description, Prompt, Success Action